Titles That Define The New Generation Of Malayalam Cinema!

 1. Ozhivudivasathe Kali (2015)

-A drama about alcoholic men and their inner demons / bigotries, portrayed efficaciously by an unknown bunch of actors and brilliantly crafted by Sanal Kumar Sasidharan.
-Most of the dialogue being ad-libbed and the entire second half captured in a single take, only adds to the positives.
-A film with multiple layers of interpretation, and a fairly disturbing climax, ‘Ozhivudivasathe Kali’ (based on a short story written by acclaimed writer Unni R) is one film that every Malayali (or non-Malayali for that matter) should add to their must-see list.
+In this drama depicting alcoholic men grappling with inner demons and bigotries, an unknown ensemble cast delivers efficacious performances.
+Brilliantly crafted by Sanal Kumar Sasidharan, the film stands out for its ad-libbed dialogues and the second half captured in a single take.
+With multiple layers of interpretation and a fairly disturbing climax, ‘Ozhivudivasathe Kali,’ based on a short story by acclaimed writer Unni R, is a must-see for every Malayali and non-Malayali alike.

 1. Maheshinte Prathikaaram (2016)

-A relatable tale of score-settling depicted in an unconventional manner.
-The humor is sprinkled evenly in both halves, the romance bits carry just the right dose of mushiness, the stunts are prudently executed.
-The screenplay by Syam Pushkaran was thoroughly engaging.
-Fahadh is dependable as ever, while Alancier and Soubin Shahir bring the house down on occasions aplenty.
-What a cracker of a debut for Dileesh Pothan!
+In an unconventional portrayal, this film tells a relatable tale of score-settling.
+Humor is evenly sprinkled in both halves, and the romance elements carry just the right dose of mushiness.
+The stunts are prudently executed, and Syam Pushkaran’s engaging screenplay adds depth.
+Fahadh, as dependable as ever, delivers a noteworthy performance.
+Alancier and Soubin Shahir bring the house down on numerous occasions, making this a cracker of a debut for Dileesh Pothan.

 1. Ee Adutha Kaalathu (2012)

-A fine example of a screenplay that knits multiple story-lines in an intelligent, gripping manner.
-There are a few low-points too, but Murali Gopy’s skill in handling the screenplay coupled with Indrajith’s blazing performance positions this flick on my list of top films in the last 5 years.
-Pop-culture and bookish references blend seamlessly with the storyline.
-EAK is definitely a landmark film that signified the changing trends in Malayalam cinema and to an extent, succeeded in bringing certain tabooed topics boldly into the forefront.
+A fine example of intelligent and gripping screenplay, “Ee Adutha Kaalathu” weaves multiple storylines seamlessly.
+Despite a few low points, Murali Gopy’s skill in handling the screenplay, coupled with Indrajith’s blazing performance, earns this film a spot on my list of top films in the last 5 years.
+Pop-culture and bookish references blend seamlessly with the storyline, making “Ee Adutha Kaalathu” a landmark film that signifies the changing trends in Malayalam cinema.
+To a significant extent, it succeeds in boldly bringing certain tabooed topics into the forefront.

 Lijo Jose Pellissery’s genre mishmash (satire / drama / fantasy / romance / musical) worked wonders when it released back in the summer of 2013.
 Fahadh, Indrajith, Kalabhavan Mani, Joy Mathew and Chemban Vinod.
 The film garnered critical and audience acclaim through their energetic performances.
 The musical score by Prashant Pillai and scintillating cinematography by Abhinandan Ramanujam proved to be major pluses.
 The white-clad eccentric villagers of Kumarankary are not going to be forgotten any soon.